A little history…

 To get the most juice out of a lemon, roll it firmly on the counter before you juice it.
 This breaks the cell membranes and allows juice to flow more freely when the lemon is squeezed.
 You can certainly squeeze a lemon by hand, but it’s much easier to use a handheld reamer or a lemon juicer to remove the maximum amount of juice possible with the least amount of waste.
 If you just want a small amount of juice, you can spike a lemon with a paring knife and then squeeze juice out of the slit in the lemon.
 You can see this method in the video below.

 Meyer lemons are a delight that can be found in many grocery stores across the country these days.
 If you’re lucky enough to see them, pick some up!
 A Meyer lemon is a cross between a lemon and a mandarin.
 They are sweet and very juicy with an edible rind and appear in stores between November and March.

 What to do with Lemons

 You’ll find yourself using lemons for so many things in the kitchen that it is practically impossible to mention them all here.
-From a wedge of lemon in a glass of water to lemonade or a twist in a martini, from a squeeze over salad greens to a buttermilk lemon dressing, from lemon skillet chicken dinner to pork picatta, from lemon curd to lemon meringue tart, the number of uses for lemons is infinite.
+From a wedge of lemon in a glass of water to lemonade or a twist in a martini, from a squeeze over salad greens to a buttermilk lemon dressing, from lemon skillet chicken dinner to pork picatta, from lemon curd to lemon meringue tart, or even a delicious lemon blackberry poppy seed Bundt cake, the number of uses for lemons is infinite.
 Try a squeeze wherever you want a bright flavor note or a little acidity in your food.
 You can also use half a lemon and some kosher salt to polish up copper pots and pans, and zesting a lemon in room will spread aromatic lemon oil into the air.